 For this subsection, we will restrict our attention to naturally labeled posets and so we will denote $(P,\om)$ just by $P$.
 We will use the term ``Greene shape'' hereafter to mean chain Greene shape (from Definition~\ref{def:greene}).
-Posets of Greene shape $(k,1)$ are those that consist of a maximal chain of length $k-1$, which we call the \emph{spine}, and a single other element $e$ which is not part of the spine.
-Such posets come in four types, with examples from the four types when $k=5$ illustrated in Figure~\ref{fig:4types}: \begin{enumerate} {\Roman{enumi}} \item $e$ is covered by a non-minimal element of the spine; \item $e$ covers a non-maximal element of the spine; \item $e$ both covers and is covered by elements of the spine; \item $e$ is its own connected component. \end{enumerate}
+Posets of Greene shape $(k,1)$ are those that consist of a maximal chain with $k$ elements, which we call the \emph{spine}, and a single other element $e$, which we call the \emph{foot}.
+Such posets come in four types, with examples from the four types when $k=5$ illustrated in Figure~\ref{fig:4types}:\footnote{In \cite{LeMc22}, these four types are labeled I--IV, respectively.} \begin{enumerate} \item[(D)] $e$ is covered by a non-minimal element of the spine (the foot points \textbf{D}own); \item[(U)] $e$ covers a non-maximal element of the spine (the foot points \textbf{U}p); \item[(B)] $e$ both covers and is covered by elements of the spine (\textbf{B}oth up and down); \item[(I)] $e$ is its own connected component (\textbf{I}solated). \end{enumerate}

 Every poset $P$ of Greene shape $(k,1)$ can be encoded as an interval $[a_P, b_P] = I(P)$ of integers from from the set $\{0, 1, \ldots, k+1\}$ as follows.
-Number the elements of the spine by $1, \ldots k$ from bottom to top, and call the non-spine element $e$ as before.
+Number the elements of the spine by $1, \ldots, k$ from bottom to top, and call the foot $e$ as before.
 Let $a_P$ (resp.\ $b_P$) be the number of the element of the spine covered by $e$ (resp.\ which covers $e$), or let $a_P = 0$ (resp.\ $b_P=k+1$) if no such element exists.
-For example, the four posets $P$ in Figure~\ref{fig:4types} have $I(P)$ equalling $[0,4]$, $[2,6]$, $[2,4]$, and $[0,6]$, respectively.
+For example, the four posets $P$ in Figure~\ref{fig:4types} have $I(P)$ equaling $[0,4]$, $[2,6]$, $[2,4]$, and $[0,6]$, respectively.

 We are now able to state necessary and sufficient conditions for $F$-positivity, $F$-support containment, $M$-positivity, and $M$-support containment in terms of a simple containment condition for $I(P)$.
 Let $\switchx{P}$ denote $P$ with all strict edges, i.e., the result of applying the bar involution to the naturally labeled $P$.